CiscoCloud/marathon-consul/README.md

 You can also add [options to authenticate against Consul](#options).

+If your version of Marathon is 0.10.0 or newer, no further setup is required.
+Marathon-consul will autodetect the /v2/events endpoint and use it to update Consul.

-The Marathon event bus should point to [`/events``](#endpoints).
+If your version of Marathon does not have the event bus endpoint, you must configure an event subscription. *The Marathon event bus should point to [`/events``](#endpoints)*.
 You can set up the event subscription with a call similar to this one:

 ```
 curl -X POST 'http://marathon.service.consul:8080/v2/eventSubscriptions?callbackUrl=http://marathon-consul.service.consul:4000/events'